junxit/us-congress-code/title-15/chapter-2b/sec-78c-3.md

       - **(ii)** farm credit system institutions with total assets of $10,000,000,000 or less; or
       - **(iii)** credit unions with total assets of $10,000,000,000 or less.
   - **(4)** *Treatment of affiliates*
-    - **(A)** *In general* An affiliate of a person that qualifies for an exception under this subsection (including affiliate entities predominantly engaged in providing financing for the purchase of the merchandise or manufactured goods of the person) may qualify for the exception only if the affiliate, acting on behalf of the person and as an agent, uses the security-based swap to hedge or mitigate the commercial risk of the person or other affiliate of the person that is not a financial entity.
+    - **(A)** *In general* An affiliate of a person that qualifies for an exception under this subsection (including affiliate entities predominantly engaged in providing financing for the purchase of the merchandise or manufactured goods of the person) may qualify for the exception only if the affiliate—
+      - **(i)** enters into the security-based swap to hedge or mitigate the commercial risk of the person or other affiliate of the person that is not a financial entity, and the commercial risk that the affiliate is hedging or mitigating has been transferred to the affiliate;
+      - **(ii)** is directly and wholly-owned by another affiliate qualified for the exception under this paragraph or an entity that is not a financial entity;
+      - **(iii)** is not indirectly majority-owned by a financial entity;
+      - **(iv)** is not ultimately owned by a parent company that is a financial entity; and
+      - **(v)** does not provide any services, financial or otherwise, to any affiliate that is a nonbank financial company supervised by the Board of Governors (as defined under section 5311 of title 12).
-    - **(B)** *Prohibition relating to certain affiliates* The exception in subparagraph (A) shall not apply if the affiliate is—
+    - **(B)** *Limitation on qualifying affiliates* The exception in subparagraph (A) shall not apply if the affiliate is—
       - **(i)** a swap dealer;
       - **(ii)** a security-based swap dealer;
       - **(iii)** a major swap participant;
       - **(iv)** a major security-based swap participant;
+      - **(v)** a commodity pool;
+      - **(vi)** a bank holding company;
-      - **(v)** an issuer that would be an investment company, as defined in section 80a–3 of this title, but for paragraph (1) or (7) of subsection (c) of that section;
+      - **(vii)** a private fund, as defined in section 80b–2(a) of this title;
+      - **(viii)** an employee benefit plan or government 11 So in original.
+Probably should be “governmental”. plan, as defined in paragraphs (3) and (32) of section 1002 of title 29;
+      - **(ix)** an insured depository institution;
+      - **(x)** a farm credit system institution;
+      - **(xi)** a credit union;
+      - **(xii)** a nonbank financial company supervised by the Board of Governors (as defined under section 5311 of title 12); or
+      - **(xiii)** an entity engaged in the business of insurance and subject to capital requirements established by an insurance governmental authority of a State, a territory of the United States, the District of Columbia, a country other than the United States, or a political subdivision of a country other than the United States that is engaged in the supervision of insurance companies under insurance law.
+    - **(C)** *Limitation on affiliates’ affiliates* Unless the Commission determines, by order, rule, or regulation, that it is in the public interest, the exception in subparagraph (A) shall not apply with respect to an affiliate if such affiliate is itself affiliated with—
+      - **(i)** a major security-based swap participant;
+      - **(ii)** a security-based swap dealer;
-      - **(vi)** a commodity pool; or
+      - **(iii)** a major swap participant; or
-      - **(vii)** a bank holding company with over $50,000,000,000 in consolidated assets.
+      - **(iv)** a swap dealer.
+    - **(D)** *Conditions on transactions* With respect to an affiliate that qualifies for the exception in subparagraph (A)—
+      - **(i)** such affiliate may not enter into any security-based swap other than for the purpose of hedging or mitigating commercial risk; and
+      - **(ii)** neither such affiliate nor any person affiliated with such affiliate that is not a financial entity may enter into a security-based swap with or on behalf of any affiliate that is a financial entity or otherwise assume, net, combine, or consolidate the risk of security-based swaps entered into by any such financial entity, except one that is an affiliate that qualifies for the exception under subparagraph (A).
-    - **(C)** *Transition rule for affiliates* An affiliate, subsidiary, or a wholly owned entity of a person that qualifies for an exception under subparagraph (A) and is predominantly engaged in providing financing for the purchase or lease of merchandise or manufactured goods of the person shall be exempt from the margin requirement described in section 78o–10(e) of this title and the clearing requirement described in subsection (a) with regard to security-based swaps entered into to mitigate the risk of the financing activities for not less than a 2-year period beginning on July 21, 2010.
+    - **(E)** *Transition rule for affiliates* An affiliate, subsidiary, or a wholly owned entity of a person that qualifies for an exception under subparagraph (A) and is predominantly engaged in providing financing for the purchase or lease of merchandise or manufactured goods of the person shall be exempt from the margin requirement described in section 78o–10(e) of this title and the clearing requirement described in subsection (a) with regard to security-based swaps entered into to mitigate the risk of the financing activities for not less than a 2-year period beginning on July 21, 2010.
+    - **(F)** *Risk management program* Any security-based swap entered into by an affiliate that qualifies for the exception in subparagraph (A) shall be subject to a centralized risk management program of the affiliate, which is reasonably designed both to monitor and manage the risks associated with the security-based swap and to identify each of the affiliates on whose behalf a security-based swap was entered into.
   - **(5)** *Election of counterparty*
     - **(A)** *Security-based swaps required to be cleared* With respect to any security-based swap that is subject to the mandatory clearing requirement under subsection (a) and entered into by a security-based swap dealer or a major security-based swap participant with a counterparty that is not a swap dealer, major swap participant, security-based swap dealer, or major security-based swap participant, the counterparty shall have the sole right to select the clearing agency at which the security-based swap will be cleared.
     - **(B)** *Security-based swaps not required to be cleared* With respect to any security-based swap that is not subject to the mandatory clearing requirement under subsection (a) and entered into by a security-based swap dealer or a major security-based swap participant with a counterparty that is not a swap dealer, major swap participant, security-based swap dealer, or major security-based swap participant, the counterparty—